CracktheDom/terraform-beginner-bootcamp-2023/journal/week1.md

   - To get CloudFront to recache new objects:

     - You can invalidate the object explicitly using the CloudFront API or AWS CLI.
 This recaches immediately.
+      - Here is an example aws cli command to invalidate files in a CloudFront distribution:

+      ```bash
+      aws cloudfront create-invalidation \
+        --distribution-id EXAMPLE_DIST_ID \
+        --paths /index.html /images/logo.png
+      ```

+      This will invalidate the files `/index.html` and `/images/logo.png` in the CloudFront distribution with ID `EXAMPLE_DIST_ID`.

+      Some notes:

+      - The `--distribution-id` option specifies the target distribution ID.

+      - `--paths` lists the paths of files you want to invalidate.

+      - Paths should include leading slash and no domain.

+      - Up to 3000 paths can be invalidated in a single call.

+      - Invalidation sends a request to CloudFront to fetch new files from the origin.

+      - Invalidation status can be checked with `aws cloudfront get-invalidation`.

+      - Alternative is to invalidate by */* to purge entire cache.

+      This provides a way to programmatically invalidate files and force CloudFront to refresh objects from the origin.
+Useful after uploading new versions of files.

     - Use versioned S3 objects.
 Uploading a new object version triggers recaching.